 Read or listen to a passage from the Bible every day.
 If you are just beginning, start with the book of Mark and read one or two chapters a day.

-Download the YouVersion app and select a Bible reading plan.
+Download the YouVersion app and select Trietsch as "My Church" to receive weekly reading plans.
 Go to www.tmumc.org/bible to learn more.

 Take notes from the Sermon each week.
 Memorize one of the Bible verses mentioned during the Sermon.

 Join a Bible study at Trietsch.
 There are many choices!
 Go to www.tmumc.org/groups to search the latest offerings.

 Discuss what you are learning from the Bible with your family and friends.